hews/autoswatch/README.md

     - [x] basic html layout (favicon, internal links),
     - [x] differently structured hex values,
     - [x] useful error pages (400, 404).
-2.  [ ] Add programatic configuration and tests for app config.
+2.  [x] Add programatic configuration and tests for app config.
-    - Includes creating a canonical version that is updated everywhere, including in the Docker image, and maybe that can bust caches?
+    - [x] Create a canonical version that is updated everywhere, including in the Docker image, and maybe that can bust caches?
-3.  [ ] Create a production build with Docker.
+3.  [x] Create a production build with Docker.
 4.  [ ] Deploy that build to Digital Ocean and test.
 5.  [ ] Create a deploy pipeline that runs:
     - **GitHub** (_push to master_) → <br>